The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 Plus, don’t forget about the phenomenal taste you’ll enjoy – regardless of which bars you choose.

-And who should enjoy Whey Bars?
+Who should enjoy Whey Bars?

 - Elite athletes and weekend warriors alike